cvs-health/testaro/README.md

 ## Quasi-tests

 Reports produced by Testaro contain data in addition to the results of these tests.
 Such data can be used like tests.
 In particular, the data include:
-- Latency (how long a time each test takes)
+- Latency (how long a time each tool takes to run its tests)
-- Test prevention (the failure of tests to run on particular targets)
+- Test prevention (the failure of tools to run on particular targets)
 - Logging (browser messaging, including about document errors, during testing)

 ## Code organization